stecherwill/Predicting-Over-Under-Outcomes-for-NFL-Games/check _in.md

 ### 2
 Yes, I have done a majority of my eda however I am looking into creating some additional columns based of the data and dummy variables as well.
 I also need to look into more visualizations but have been really focused on how the best way to handle null values.
 ### 3
 I have not begun the modeling process yet.
+Need to work on feature engineering and preparing my features for modeling.
 ### 4
 My biggest blockers are figuring out how to handle some of the missing data.
 I have been looking into matt brems lecture on missing data and seeing about finding a different solution then I have right now.
 Which is taking the median or mode depending on which I think will work best.
 However, I think there could be a better solution.